SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find my tips on how to get here from San Francisco

 Tilden Regional Park is one of the most beautiful parks in the East Bay area.
-A wonderful family day out with a varied selection of attractions, this green space is popular with locals and visitors.
+It makes for a wonderful family day out with a wide variety of attractions.

 Another fantastic stop in San Francisco is Alcatraz Island.
 This former military and federal prison sits on an island in the middle of the San Francisco Bay and is open daily for visitors.